Abdulkareem771/PAROL6_URDF/microros_esp32/README.md

 ### Step 3: Verify Micro-ROS Component

-The micro-ROS component should already be cloned in `components/micro_ros_espidf_component/`.
+The micro-ROS component is included in this repository.
 Verify it exists:

 ```bash
 # Inside the container